 Guests heading to Pixar Pier and Cars Land are held at the start of the path toward those lands, right next to the Carthay Circle building.

-Guests heading to Guardians of the Galaxy— Mission: BREAKOUT! are held near the Sunset Showcase Theatre.
+Guests heading to Guardians of the Galaxy— Mission: BREAKOUT! are held near the Animation Theatre.

 Finally, typically at the time the park is scheduled to open, guests are allowed to access the rest of the park.
 Depending on a variety of factors, Cast Members may escort guests to specific rides, asking them to form a line along the way.